pytorch/botorch/docs/optimization.md

 title: Optimization
 ---

-## Optimizing Hyperparameters (Model Fitting)

-**TODO: Fill in more**
+## Model fitting

-botorch provides the `fit_gpytorch_model()` for fitting GPs using L-BFGS-B via `scipy.optimize.minimize()`.
+botorch provides the `fit_gpytorch_model()` for fitting GPs (optimizing model hyperparameters) using L-BFGS-B via `scipy.optimize.minimize()`.
 We recommend using this method for exact GPs, but other optimizers may be necessary for models with thousands or parameters or observations.

 ## Optimizing Acquisition Functions

 #### Using `scipy` optimization methods on `torch` tensors

-The default method used by botorch to optimize the acquisition functions and generate a q-batch of candidates is `gen_candidates_scipy()`.
+The default method used by botorch to optimize acquisition functions is `gen_candidates_scipy()`.
 Given a set of starting points (for multiple restarts) and an acquisition function, this optimizer makes use of `scipy.optimize.minimize()` for optimization, via either the `L-BFGS-B` or `SLSQP` routines.  `gen_candidates_scipy()` handles conversion between `torch` and `numpy` types, and utilizes PyTorch's autograd capabilities to obtain the gradient of the acquisition function.